Cayman Islands Economic Substance Guide

 CAP system – the gateway for all legal entities in the Islands to file ES notifications

-What ESN is
+What Economic Substance Notification is

 Economic Substance Notification (ESN) is an annual notification requirement for all entities.
 And this is not excluding any legal persons registered with the General Registry.